codepath/opencyber-password-lab/instructions/lab_part2.md

 A challenger approaches!

-For this challenge, you'll need to crack the password hashes provided in `crackChallenge.txt`.
+For this challenge, you'll need to crack the password hashes provided in `crack_challenge.txt`.
 There are four users to crack:
 - 🦜 Birb (easy)
 - 🐶 Pupper (medium)
 - 🐱 Kitty (hard)